Skip to Content

 The sediments left behind by the ancient oceans and swamps have great economic importance for Alabama.

 Alabama has essential deposits of limestone, chalk, sandstone, and shale.
-These sedimentary rocks are economically important and develop fertile soils and make up the 20 major aquifers.
+These sedimentary rocks are economically important for developing fertile soils and making up the 20 major aquifers.

-The below table shows you what sedimentary rocks you can find in Alabama and where to look for them.
+The table below shows you what sedimentary rocks you can find in Alabama and where to look.

 Sedimentary RocksLocations